openedx/.github/docs/decisions/0001-shellcheck.rst

 * **Alternative linting tools:** We did not find any ShellCheck-like tools with comparable documtation, popularity, or ubiquity.

 * **ShellCheck in the Python cookiecutters:** We could add the ShellCheck workflow to edx-cookiecutters so that it is run on PRs for all new repositories.
-However, most new repositories will not need shell scripts, so we do not plan doing this.
+However, most new repositories will not need shell scripts, so we do not plan on doing this.

 Potential Future Work